As a College-educated Young Adult, I Had a Problem with the Bible!

 Romans 8:6 For to be carnally minded is death, but to be spiritually minded is life and peace.

-If you are not reconciled to God as your heavenly Father and have not accepted Christ as your Savior, please see my article, Spiritually Connecting to God.
-You may also enjoy my candid story of encountering God as a young teenager, My First Encounter with God.
+If you are not yet reconciled to God as your heavenly Father and have not accepted Christ as your Savior, please see my article, Spiritually Connecting to God.
+You may also enjoy my candid story of encountering God as a teenager, My First Encounter with God.